We are a large synagogue community which seeks to create smaller spiritual niches to serve the diverse needs of those who daven/pray/study with us.

 Every Friday night, conclude the work week and recharge your spirit as we warmly welcome Shabbat together.
-Occasionally, we have Friday Night Live, a family service, or a Shabbat dinner in conjunction with Kabbalat Shabbat.
+Occasionally, we have Kabbalat Shabbat at the Floor service, a family service, or a Shabbat dinner in conjunction with Kabbalat Shabbat.

 Every Shabbat and holiday beginning at 8:45 am, our Sanctuary Service offers music, energy and inspiration.
 Rabbi Baruch Frydman-Kohl leads a complete Shabbat experience.
 Cantor Sidney Ezer leads Shaharit and Musaf, with varied music each week, including new arrangements of traditional pieces as well as beloved singable melodies.
 Rav Baruch and Rabbi Adam Cutler offer insights into Torah, tradition and contemporary life.
 Reverend Lorne Hanick and Cantor Sidney Ezer lead the preliminary service and are joined by a cadre of Torah readers/ba’alei keriyah to chant the weekly Torah portions.
 Join our special musical and spiritual davening.
 Lift your soul in prayer as you sing along, or close your eyes in meditation and be carried away by the magnificent harmonic sounds of our extraordinary Shabbat morning service.